-- separately developing our performance engagement specifications in our methodology instead of in our annual work plan - enhancing our risk-based engagement planning, risk response and engagement performance - refreshing our policies, guidance and tools to better support our engagement teams - an independent quality assurance review to ensure our refreshed methodology complies with the Audit Act and applicable ASAEs - training our performance auditors on the new methodology.
+- enhancing our risk-based engagement planning, risk response and engagement performance - refreshing our policies, guidance and tools to better support our engagement - conducting an independent quality assurance review to ensure our refreshed methodology complies with the Audit Act and applicable ASAEs - training our performance auditors on the new methodology.

-We will implement our revised methodology in two stages:
+We will implement our revised methodology in three stages:

-- stage 1: applying our strategic engagement planning from September 2021 - stage 2: piloting our new methodology in early 2022.
+- stage 1: applying our strategic engagement planning, completed in September - stage 2: post implementation review of our strategic engagement planning to be completed in early 2023 - stage 2: piloting our new methodology in late 2023.

-2.2 Financial audit software project
+2.2 Financial audit methodology and software project